MatAtBread/AI-UI/module/README.md

 Get started with simple, easy to maintain web pages that work seamlessly with user-input, remote data sources and other dynamic sources of data and interaction without the complexity of a bespoke build or execution framework.

-Check out the [guide](https://github.com/MatAtBread/AI-UI/tree/main#readme) on GitHub, where you can jump straight to the tutorial with [your first web page](https://github.com/MatAtBread/AI-UI/blob/main/guide/your-first-web-page.md).
+* Check out the [guide](https://github.com/MatAtBread/AI-UI/tree/main#readme) on GitHub
+* Jump straight to the tutorial with [your first web page](https://github.com/MatAtBread/AI-UI/blob/main/guide/your-first-web-page.md)
+* See all the docs in the [index](https://github.com/MatAtBread/AI-UI/blob/main/guide/index.md)

 Interested in contributing?
 Please check out the [developers](https://github.com/MatAtBread/AI-UI/blob/main/guide/developers.md) page.